 Tophi occur when the uric acid crystals build up and form small lumps.
-They can occur anywhere but commonly develop at pressure points, such as the elbows, or around hand or foot joints.
+They can happen anywhere but commonly develop at pressure points, such as the elbows or around the hand or foot joints.

 According to the National Health Service (NHS) in the United Kingdom, some people with gout may develop complications, such as:

-- Kidney stones: When urate crystals accumulate in the urinary tract, kidney stones may develop.
+- Kidney stones: These may develop if urate crystals accumulate in the urinary tract.

 - Joint damage: Some people may experience gout attacks frequently, while others may never have flare-ups.
-Without treatment, the gout attacks may occur more frequently and cause permanent damage to the joints.
+Without treatment, attacks may occur more frequently and cause permanent joint damage.

-Gout can be debilitating, but there are many lifestyle and dietary changes that may help prevent gout:
+Gout can be debilitating, but many lifestyle and dietary changes can help prevent it, such as:

 - Maintaining a healthy body weight: Exercise and diet may help reduce uric acid levels in the blood.

-- Drinking plenty of fluids: Stay hydrated and limit the intake of sugary drinks.
+- Drinking plenty of fluids: A person should stay hydrated and limit their intake of sugary drinks.

-- Eat a low-fat and low-purine diet: Avoid food rich in purine, such as seafood and red meat.
-Instead, eat vegetables, low-fat dairy products, and plant-based proteins.
+- Eating a low-fat and low-purine diet: People should avoid food rich in purine, such as seafood and red meat.
+Instead, they can eat vegetables, low-fat dairy products, and plant-based proteins.

-Gout occurs without warning.
-Anyone experiencing intense pain on the big toe, followed by warmth, tenderness, redness or discoloration, should immediately seek medical attention.
+Gout can occur without warning.
+Anyone experiencing intense pain in a big toe, followed by warmth, tenderness, redness, or discoloration should immediately seek medical attention.

 If a person does not receive treatment for gout, it can lead to joint damage over time, including bone erosions and arthritis.

-Gout attacks typically begin in the big toe.
-Gout attacks can be excruciating and people typically need medication to lower the uric acid levels and prevent uric acid buildup and joint damage.
+Gout attacks typically begin in a big toe.
+They can be excruciating, and people typically need medication to lower their uric acid levels and prevent uric acid buildup and joint damage.

-Lifestyle and dietary changes may help prevent future attacks.
+Lifestyle choices, dietary changes, and medication can help prevent future attacks.